Deploy with NGINX Plus Ingress Controller

 -

-Enable GlobalConfiguration resources for NGINX Plus Ingress Controller by following the setup defined in the GlobalConfiguration Resource documentation.
+Enable GlobalConfiguration resources for NGINX Ingress Controller by following the setup defined in the GlobalConfiguration Resource documentation.

 This allows you to define global configuration parameters for the NGINX Ingress Controller, and create a UDP listener to route ingress UDP traffic to your backend applications.